Audit Letter Validation (ALV)

 - Cross-Certificates are also considered intermediate certificates, which must also be audited and specifically listed in the applicable audit statements according to the Derived Trust Bits field.

-- Self-signed certificates that share a Subject and SPKI with a root certificate that is included in a root store are treated by browsers as intermediate certificates because they chain up to an included root, so these certificates must also be listed in the applicable audit statements according to the Derived Trust Bits field.
+- Self-signed certificates that share a Subject + SPKI with a root certificate that is included in a Root Store are treated by Root Store Operators as intermediate certificates because they chain up to an included root, so these certificates must also be listed in the applicable audit statements according to the Derived Trust Bits field.

 - An example of this situation is when an older version of a root certificate exists and a newer version of the root certificate is created.
 In this case, a valid chain may be constructed as: leaf –> untrusted root –> trusted root.
-In other words, that “untrusted” root is technically trusted by the root store because it chains to a trusted root, so it’s SHA256 fingerprint must also be listed in the applicable audit statements.
+In other words, that “untrusted” root is technically trusted by the Root Store Operator because it chains to a trusted root, so it’s SHA256 fingerprint must also be listed in the applicable audit statements.

 - Have your auditor issue a revised report that includes the intermediate certificate.